ignatandrei/patterns/src/patternsSite/docs/patterns/Singleton.md

 ## Homework

-Implement a singleton that will allow you to create a single instance of a logger that logs to a file and to a console.
+Implement a singleton that will allow you to create a single instance of a logger that logs to a file and to a console.    <br />